Recipe Overview

 Get your blender whirring and enjoy a green apple smoothie today!

-Okay, here’s a big green healthy hint: Always have bags of spinach, kale, or other greens in the fridge, pre-washed and ready to go.
+A big green healthy hint!
+Always have bags of spinach, kale, or other greens in the fridge, pre-washed and ready to go.
 I find that if I wash the greens shortly after I get home from the store, I tend to incorporate those healthy greens in everything I cook, including smoothies.
 It’s just so much more convenient when the greens are washed and I can grab a handful or two to add to a salad, sandwich, wrap, stir fry, or whatever I happen to have going.
-Sautéed spinach is about the easiest side you can make.

 - Greens: For this smoothie, try a mixture of spinach and kale.
 They are mild flavored greens that work well in a smoothie.